spgitmonish/ExtendedKalmanFilter/README.md

 [Linux](https://d17h27t6h515a5.cloudfront.net/topher/2017/March/58d96544_kalman-tracker-linux/kalman-tracker-linux.zip)

 The Kalman Filter Tracker program is a visualization tool that plots noisy lidar and radar measurements as a simulated car drives in a figure eight pattern.
-The program can also record measurement data directly to a text file and then use a python script to call a compiled c++ Kalman Filter file to track estimated markers and RMSE values visually in real time.
+The program can also record measurement data directly to a text file and then use a python script to call a compiled C++ Kalman Filter file to track estimated markers and RMSE values visually in real time.

 ### Usage instructions
 Copy and Save [kalman-tracker.py](https://d17h27t6h515a5.cloudfront.net/topher/2017/March/58d07228_kalman-tracker/kalman-tracker.py) script code.
 This is used to communicate between the simulator and your compiled c++ kalman filter program.
-The script requires 1 argument which is the path to your compiled c++ file.
+The script requires 1 argument which is the path to your compiled C++ file.
 Here is an example for how to call the script.

 `python kalman_tracker.py ./main.out`

+*NOTE*: There might be additional libraries required for running socket communication.
+This starter kit by udacity has all the libraries(and more) required to run the above code.
+The starter kit can be found here: [Environment Setup](https://github.com/udacity/CarND-Term1-Starter-Kit)

 ### Running the program
-1. First open the simulator program (Preferred settings are windowed 1600 x 900 with Simple)
+1. First open the simulator program (Preferred: Resolution of *1600 x 900* , Graphics Quality set to *Simple*)
 2. Click **Record Data** in the simulator, a browser will then open to where you want to save your text file output.
 Make sure the path is the same as where `kalman_tracker.py` file is.
 3. Run `kalman_tracker.py` with path to your compiled c++ file.
 4. Click **Run** in the simulator to see estimation markers and RMSE values displayed in real time as measurement markers are collected.
 5. Experiment with turning on/off lidar and radar measurements on the lower left of the simulator to see how RMSE is effected.

-*Note about RMSE*: To display RMSE values on the simulator turn on the flag `DEBUG_SIMULATOR_OUTPUT` in `main.cpp`.
-That is the format expected by the simulator.
+*Note about RMSE*: To display RMSE values on the simulator, turn on the flag `DEBUG_SIMULATOR_OUTPUT` in `main.cpp`.
+The output format expected by the simulator.

 ## Expected output
 1. Screenshot of the terminal with the build, compile and test sequence.
 The RMSE output for different data sources can be seen in this screen shot.